JNedd26/Data-Analysis-Files/README.md

-This project was created so that I have access to files needed for my Data Analysis class.
+This branch was created so that I don't have to keep changing the github raw link.